 A key issue from the viewpoints of both corporate strategy and public policy is supply-side elasticity during peak demand periods.
 The conservatism long evident in most jurisdictions has resulted in few more taxis being available during high-demand periods than at other times, e.g. few jurisdictions issue peak-hour-only taxi-permits.
 This is reinforced by the rusted-on norm of a fixed tariff.
 Even where two-level tariffs are applied, the higher rate is often for the lower-volume overnight shift - which is the inverse of the rationalist economic recommendation to use upward price-flexibility to stimulate supply.
 (Even conservative government public transport services use time-of-day-dependent tariffs in order to shift some of the demand to off-peak periods).
 Uber's data on ride-availability during 'surge pricing' periods is capable of demonstrating the efficacy of price-flexibility in varying supply and thereby satisfying customer needs.
 This goes well beyond predictable morning and evening CBD demand, to include near-real-time adaptation to sporting and entertainment event peaks and even wet weather peaks (but less convincingly, due to the traffic congestion effects).

 Regulators' aims can also be served.
-In order to bolster the argument that existing regulatory regimes are appropriate, quality reporting processes are needed on service-quality, driver-performance and safety-incident reports, supported by apps in the same way that ride-requesting is supported - and even by the same apps.
+In order to investigate the competing claims that existing regulatory regimes are appropriate and that they are outdated, quality reporting processes are needed on service-quality, driver-performance and safety-incident reports, supported by apps in the same way that ride-requesting is supported - and even by the same apps.
 The resulting data can be funnelled through services not controlled by the platform, such that Uber has no opportunity to massage the data.
 Similarly, direct transaction-feeds to regulators can be built into such systems to enable monitoring of key factors such as resource-utilisation, load-patterns, pollution-generation, and revenue-flows to individual drivers.

 There is limited discussion of such topics in the literature, although Wyman (2017) gives consideration to the contributions that could be made by RegTech: "Technology might be harnessed to address concerns that formally removing the existing legal limits on the number of street-hailed taxis might lead to oversupply in certain geographic areas. ...
 [V]ariable congestion charges might be used ..., and the app provider might be charged with collecting the congestion charge on behalf of the governmental authority" (p.39).